-Anna Slafer is director of exhibitions and programs at the International Spy Museum, overseeing the divisions of exhibitions, curatorial, education, and collections.
-At SPY she project directed Operation Spy, a THEA-award-winning, hour-long immersive experience.
-In addition to building the department at SPY from its inception, Ms. Slafer also served as the founding curator of education at the National Building Museum, co-developer/manager of the first Hands On History Room at the Smithsonian Institution’s National Museum of American History, director of the Rolling Rainforest, a completely immersive mobile exhibit, and developer/manager of the Los Angeles Children’s Museum Mini-Museum, a satellite site at the nation’s first art-dedicated shopping mall space.
-She also served as the executive director of the environmental organization, Renew America.
-Ms. Slafer has co-authored three award-winning educational publications, including the book, Why Design?
+Anna Slafer is the Vice president of Exhibitions and Programs at the International Spy Museum.
+She founded the department on the museum’s inception in 2002 and oversees the divisions of exhibitions, curatorial, education, and collections.
+Most recently she directed the creation of the exhibitions for the new SPY Museum at L’Enfant Plaza, which opened May 2019.
+Earlier exhibitions include: Exquisitely Evil: 50 Years of Bond Villains, The Enemy Within: Terror In America—1776-Today (including co-authoring the catalogue), and Operation Spy, a THEA-winning, hour-long immersive experience.
+Ms. Slafer has more than 25 years of museum experience.
+She has served as the founding Curator of Education at the National Building Museum, co-developer/manager of the first Hands On History Room at the National Museum of American History, Project Director of the Rolling Rainforest, a completely immersive mobile exhibit, and Developer & Manager of the Los Angeles Children’s Museum Mini-Museum, a pop-up satellite site at the nation’s first art-dedicated shopping mall space.
+She also served as Executive Director of the environmental organization, Renew America.

-She holds a B.A. in Geography/Conservation and Analysis of Ecosystems from UCLA and an M.A.T. in Museum Education from The George Washington University.
+Ms. Slafer holds a B.A. in Geography/Conservation and Analysis of Ecosystems from UCLA and a Master of Arts in Teaching in Museum Education from George Washington University.